Make Death Your Ally

 🕊️ A minute waited is a minute wasted.
 Learn how to change your perception of time and dramatically increase your productivity and wellbeing.

-Exercises For The Brave
+Exercises for the Brave

 If you want to regain your sense of time and its value, you need to remind yourself that you are going to die.
 Similar to your life, death is a certainty, and it may take you any time.
 Most people prefer to ignore this most basic fact and therefore never dwell in true appreciation for life.
 Life and death form one inseparable entity.